 It is possible to create a classroom environment where students actually think and collaborate.
 Notice that I've slipped in "and Collaborate".
 Collaboration is crucial, as you'll see in the next section on using a Culture of Thinking.

 There are three key ways to create this environment, as described below:

-Note: Peter according to Peter, it takes about three weeks for students to fully accept the teacher not answering "stop thinking" questions.
+Note: According to Peter, it takes about three weeks for students to fully accept the teacher not answering "stop thinking" questions.
 Then they become confident and "develop certainty for themselves."
 Students stop asking how to do it, and start telling how to do it.

 When you have a Culture of Thinking, use it!